rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 #### SCP does not work

-This user only works with SFTP.
-It will not work with other protoccalls (for example, RSH, SCP, FTP).
+This type of user only works with SFTP and will not work with other protocols (for example, remote shell (RSH), secure contain protect (SCP), or File Transfer Protocol (FTP)).